 Transferring your credits from HFC to a four-year university

-Many students choose HFC as their starting point before transferring to a four-year college or university.
+Many students choose HFC as a successful and supportive starting point before transferring to a four-year college or university.
 We have agreements with public and private four-year institutions to make the transfer process easier for you.

 We recommend you get started on your transfer plan from Day One at HFC.
-The earlier you begin, the easier it will be.
-Set up a meeting with your Advisor or Navigator as soon as you enroll at HFC to set up your transfer plan.
+The earlier you begin, the easier it will be!
+Set up a meeting with your Academic Advisor as soon as you enroll at HFC to set up your transfer plan.

 Steps to take in your transfer process (see more details below):